Ejaculation problems are common sexual problems in men.

 Common physical causes include:

-It's possible, but less common, for a man to have always experienced premature ejaculation since becoming sexually active.
+It's possible for a man to have experienced premature ejaculation since becoming sexually active.
 A number of possible causes for this are:

-Selective serotonin reuptake inhibitors (SSRIs) are designed to treat depression, but they also delay ejaculation.
+Selective serotonin reuptake inhibitors (SSRIs) are a type of antidepressant, but they also delay ejaculation.
 SSRIs used for this purpose include:

-Some men may experience an improvement as soon as treatment begins.
+Some men may experience an improvement a few days after treatment begins.
 However, you'll usually need to take the medicine for 1 to 2 weeks before you notice the full effects.

 Side effects of SSRIs are usually mild and should improve after 2 to 3 weeks.
 They include: